Sheldenshi/ERC20Deflationary/README.md

 # ERC20Deflationary

+If you find this useful, I accept donation of your token :) my ERC-20 wallet address: 0x09224bC4a1Ea9ce55E953bFab083A055eC4d19B7

 ** Reward, reflect, and distribute are used interchangeably in code comments.

 An ERC20 Token that charges a + b + c % of transaction fees.